muratk3n/thirdwave/en/README.md

 Some earthquake plotting..
 EQ of past 90 days, old to new is colored light to dark, circle width is severity.
 The hope is maybe seeing a geo progression of eq with a final big one culminating at the end..
-Always looking for an angle ere..
+Always looking for an angle here..

 But Japan surely gets a lot of quakes

 Retrieval [code](https://muratk3n.github.io/thirdwave/en/tweets/2021/util.py)